abdulsaleh/asyncio-for-ai/src/llm-responses.md

 In this step, your goal is send multiple requests to the Gemini API and time your code.

-Run `generate_content()` in a loop with 5 iterations.
+Run `generate_content()` in a loop with five iterations.
 Time your script.
-How long does it take to make 5 requests?
+How long does it take to make five requests?

 ```bash
 time python script.py